celest-dev/terraform-provider-utils/docs/data-sources/dart_versions.md

 ### Optional

-- `include_prerelease` (Boolean) Whether to include pre-release versions.
+- `channels` (List of String) The list of release channels to include.

 ### Read-Only

-- `container_versions` (List of String) The list of container versions.
-This excludes patch versions except for pre-release versions.
 - `id` (String) The ID of the config.
 Format: `{sdkType}/{minVersion}`.
 - `versions` (List of String) The list of versions.